What does financial planning cost?

 You may be surprised when you first learn what financial planning costs.

+Abby bases her fees on a rate of $350/hour for time spent in person and behind the scenes.
 Your cost is determined by the complexity of your situation and your priorities.
-Abby charges $240 an hour for time spent in person and behind the scenes.
-She provides a fee quote before you commit, and your final cost will not exceed the quote.
+Abby provides a fee quote before you commit, and your final cost will not exceed the quote without your permission.

 Why is a one-hour check-in each year not enough?